 \subsection{Nielsen coincidence theory}

-For a pair of maps $f,g:M\to M'$ between closed manifolds of equal dimension, we can consider the set of coincidence points If $M$ and $M'$ are orientable, the Nielsen coincidence number $N(f,g)$ is defined by Schirmer \cite{schirmer-coin} as follows.
+For a pair of maps $f,g:M\to M'$ between closed manifolds of equal dimension, we can consider the set of coincidence points If $M$ and $M'$ are triangulable (in particular if they are smooth, which will be the case for all manifolds we consider) and orientable, the Nielsen coincidence number $N(f,g)$ is defined by Schirmer \cite{schirmer-coin} as follows.

 First, the coincidence set $\Coin(f,g)$ is partitioned into \emph{coincidence classes}, where $x,y\in \Coin(f,g)$ belong to the same coincidence class if there is a path $\omega$ from $x$ to $y$ such that the paths $f\omega$ and $g\omega$ are homotopic.
 Then, each coincidence class is assigned an \emph{index}, which is an integer that is zero if the coincidence class can become empty after a homotopy.
 The Nielsen number is the number of \emph{essential} coincidence classes, i.e.\ the ones with non-zero index.
 It is a lower bound for the number of coincidences among all pairs of maps homotopic to $f$ and $g$, i.e.\ and the equality holds whenever the dimension of the manifolds $M$ and $M'$ is at least $3$ (see \cite{schirmer-coin}).